 Deconstructing a Software Developer’s Hourly Rate: Questions to Ask Your Vendor

-These options converge at one point: you have to learn in detail what’s included in that hourly rate.
+For those hiring programmers for their project, various considerations converge at one point: you have to learn in detail what’s included in the software developer’s hourly rate.
 Comparing figures itself can’t be the main criterion because different teams can spend the same time but achieve completely different results.
 Let’s take a closer look at this, resorting, where necessary, to a house-construction analogy.

 What Payment Models Are Used in Software Development?